How to Open a Dispensary in Oregon

 Oregon offers various dispensary licenses to cater to different aspects of the cannabis industry.
 These licenses allow businesses to sell cannabis products to consumers legally.
 Understanding the different types of licenses available is crucial for aspiring dispensary owners in Oregon.

-• Wholesaler License: Enables the wholesale distribution of cannabis products to licensed retailers and processors.
+• Wholesale: Enables the wholesale distribution of cannabis products to licensed retailers and processors.

 Each license type has specific requirements, regulations, and application processes to ensure compliance with Oregon’s cannabis laws.